Archive for December, 2011

 Meanwhile, the Solar Flare (romaine, tomato, red onion, cucumber, avocado, cheddar, alfalfa sprouts, ranch dressing) wasn’t much better.
 I ordered the sandwich hot, but the chicken I added to it was cold.
 Overall, it tasted like a chicken Caesar sandwich mixed with every item on a salad bar–in other words, no direction.

 The only saving grace to this meal was that I felt like I was eating fairly healthy.
-But as I eluded to, I think Surge went overboard with the vegetables.
+But as I alluded to, I think Surge went overboard with the vegetables.

 Surge Delivery Cafe is open every day for breakfast and lunch.
 It also offers catering.